-Southeastern Baptist Theological Seminary in North Carolina started Kingdom Diversity Initiatives in 2013, aiming to have 35 percent female student population and 20 percent ethnic minority by 2022.
+Southeastern Baptist Theological Seminary in North Carolina started Kingdom Diversity Initiatives in 2013, aiming to have a 35 percent female student population and 20 percent ethnic minority by 2022.

 “I think that is what they’re trying to accomplish … to say, ‘Let’s go out and try to get more women; let’s try to get more underrepresented racial minorities, give them this training, equip them with the tools that they need, and they can go back into these cultural centers and communicate in the cultural language that’s spoken and understood,'” Green submits.